MASH-Tech-Ltd/hesteka-dashboard/README.md

-# EmmaFVE Admin Dashboard
+# HESTEKA Admin Dashboard

+Developed by **MASH TECH**

-EmmaFVE Admin Dashboard is a comprehensive and modern administrative interface built with React, Vite, and Tailwind CSS.
-It is designed to manage various aspects of the EmmaFVE platform, providing features for user management, analytics, content administration, and real-time operations.
+HESTEKA Admin Dashboard is a comprehensive and modern administrative interface built with React, Vite, and Tailwind CSS.
+It is designed to manage various aspects of the HESTEKA platform, providing features for user management, analytics, content administration, and real-time operations.

 ## 🚀 Technologies Used